 - Legal and Secretariat

 Global Hierarchical Structure.
 Hierarchy is a traditional organizational structural characteristic applied in Amazon’s organizational design.
 The hierarchical structure is expressed in terms of a multinational system of vertical lines of command and authority that influence the online retail firm.
 For example, senior executives’ directives are passed down through the corporate structure, from the headquarters to lower-level managers in online retail, inventory and warehouse management, and other business areas.
 The directives are then applied throughout the organization, affecting all relevant offices of the e-commerce company.
 The strategic objective of this feature of Amazon’s organizational structure is the facilitation of managerial control of the organization.
 The effectiveness of these function-based groups in the corporate structure relates to human resource support for vertical lines of command in the online retailer’s operations.
-Amazon’s organizational culture influences how corporate activities and human resources provide such support for the corporate structure.
+Amazon’s organizational culture (work culture) influences how corporate activities and human resources provide such support for the corporate structure.

 - North America

 Implications, Advantages & Disadvantages of Amazon’s Corporate Structure

 Amazon’s organizational structure supports business growth in the international market.
 The e-commerce company’s success in expanding its business is an indicator of the suitability of this corporate structure.
 An advantage of function-based groups and the hierarchical structure is that they enable rapid and effective implementation of managerial directives from Amazon’s corporate headquarters.
 Also, geographical divisions are advantageous in terms of ensuring that retail operations strategically address the socioeconomic conditions of regional markets.